mavryk-network/mavryk-taquito/docs/contract-test-collection.md

 ## BigMapPackContract

 By default, a call to an RPC node is used to pack data when fetching values from a big map.
-Big map keys need to be serialized or packed and Taquito relies on the PACK functionality of a Mavryk RPC node to pack the big map keys.
+Big map keys need to be serialized or packed and Webmavryk relies on the PACK functionality of a Mavryk RPC node to pack the big map keys.
 This may be considered inefficient as it adds a request to a remote node to fetch data.

-Now, Taquito allows you to pack the required data locally to fetch values from a big map.
-By relying on the local pack implementation, Taquito eliminates one RPC roundtrip when fetching big map values.
+Now, Webmavryk allows you to pack the required data locally to fetch values from a big map.
+By relying on the local pack implementation, Webmavryk eliminates one RPC roundtrip when fetching big map values.

 This contract is for demonstrating packing.
 Not a supported FA1.2 contract.